NatiG7/Nand2T_Test_Maker/README.md

 * Clone this repo to a directory of your choice
 * Run Tstmkr.py
 * the created files will be written to the current directory the script will be at.
+** Copying the code will work too. at the moment there are no required files in this repo.
 * After the script completes, you will have the ready *.tst and *.cmp files to run with the hardware simulator

 <p align="right">(<a href="#readme-top">back to top</a>)</p>